top of page

 What's This?
 I think it goes well with the chicken photo.
-It's a sculpture for my town's summer art theme. and represents "The Pilgrim' - that is pilgrims walking the Composte de Santiago trail that runs through Lecotoure.
-You will find them everywhere, hiding in the foliage or occupying center strips.
+It's a sculpture for my town's summer art theme. and represents "The Pilgrim' - that is, pilgrims walking the Composte de Santiago trail that runs through Lectoure.
+You will find odd sculptures everywhere, hiding in the foliage or occupying center strips.

 bottom of page